Share:

 What do I do next?

-If you or a loved one would like legal advice in relation to a property settlement, superannuation split or a family law matter, please contact our Family Law Team to arrange an appointment with one of our experienced family law solicitors.
+If you or a loved one would like legal advice in relation to a property settlement, superannuation split or a family law matter, please contact our Family Law Team to arrange an appointment with one of our experienced family lawyers.

 This article does not constitute legal advice and Elringtons is not responsible for any reliance upon its contents.
 It is important that you seek legal advice to your unique situation.